 A career change is scary.
 There’s a lot to think about.

-There are ample resources offering short lessons, condensed reading and simple coding challenges.
+There are ample free resources offering short lessons, condensed reading and simple coding challenges.

 - I have all the time in the world.
-No way there’s that much free material.
+No way I can learn to code for free completely.

 You might be surprised.
-You can immerse yourself in courses, challenges and even games.
+You can immerse yourself in free courses, free challenges and even free games.

 And you can treat it like a full time job.